 “The reddish-orange cliff, about 10 meters high, stands majestically by the sea.
 It is a rare natural landmark, perfect for travelers seeking tranquility and impressive landscape photography.”

-Pha Daeng Beach is a small hidden beach in the quiet area of Mueang District, Chumphon, and a sought-after unseen destination for travelers.
-Its most remarkable feature is the large reddish-orange cliff standing by the sea, approximately 10 meters high, with striking natural patterns and colors that change with the sunlight.
+Pha Daeng Beach Chumphon is a small, peaceful beach hidden within Mueang Chumphon District.
+It is an unseen check-in spot that many travelers dream of visiting.
+Its highlight is the large reddish–orange cliff, standing boldly by the sea, about 10 meters high, featuring beautiful natural patterns and colors that change tones with the sunlight.

-Visitors can admire the cliff from multiple perspectives, either from the panoramic viewpoint above or by descending to the lower beach for a closer look.
-The surrounding sandy area is peaceful, ideal for relaxing, photography, and exploring nature.
+Visitors can admire the cliff from several angles — from the viewpoint above, offering panoramic sea views, or by walking down to the beach below to experience the cliff’s beauty up close.
+The surrounding sandy area is calm and ideal for relaxation, photography, and nature exploration.

 How to Get There

-- Public transport/minibus: Take the Chumphon–Hat Sai Ree minibus.
-The pick-up point is near the City Pillar Shrine or in front of the Municipal Health Office, Chumphon.
-The minibus stops at the entrance to the Krom Luang Chumphon Royal Shrine.
-Pha Daeng Beach is about 1.7–2.1 kilometers from the shrine, and a local motorcycle taxi can take you the rest of the way to the beach.
+- By public transport/songthaew (local bus): Take a Chumphon–Hat Sai Ri songthaew.
+The stop is beside the City Pillar Shrine or in front of the Chumphon Municipality Public Health Office.
+The songthaew stops at the entrance to the Prince of Chumphon Shrine, which is the final stop of the main route.
+Pha Daeng Beach is about 1.7–2.1 kilometers from there, and travelers can hire a local motorcycle taxi to reach the beach.

 Travel Tips

-- It is best to visit in the morning or around midday for easier access to the lower beach and to capture beautiful lighting for photography.
+- Visit in the morning or midday for easier access to the lower beach area and better lighting for photography.

-- The "Pha Daeng Chom Dao" camping area is a great option for those wishing to stay overnight to enjoy sea breezes and panoramic views.
+- The “Pha Daeng Chom Dao” camping area is a great option for those wishing to stay overnight, enjoy the sea breeze, and take in panoramic views.

-- Wear appropriate footwear for walking on rocky and sloping sandy surfaces to ensure safety.
+- Wear appropriate footwear for walking on rocky and sloping sand surfaces to ensure safety.

-- Bring sun protection and water, as the beach is quite exposed and the weather can be hot.
+- Bring sun protection and drinking water, as the area is open and can be quite hot.

-- If you want to watch the sunrise or sunset, plan your visit carefully, as the beach is quiet and there are no lights at night.
+- If you plan to watch the sunrise or sunset, plan your trip ahead, as the beach is quiet and lacks lighting at night.

 - Free of charge